-- File your statement no later than 5 p.m., December 6th.
-If you're filing for office during an extended nomination period, the deadline is 5 p.m., December 11th. - Payment for your statement is required when filing your nomination documents. - If applicable to your candidacy you have the option to print your statement in multiple counties.
-Each county must receive payment directly from you. - Review your statement carefully because you're not allowed to correct typos or mistakes after filing.
-We strongly advise having another person proofread your statement with you. - If you want to change your statement after you file, your only option is to withdraw as a candidate, and completely re-file as a candidate. - If you choose to withdraw your statement you must do so by the close of business of the next working day after the close of the nomination period.
-You'll be refunded the cost of the statement. - Candidate statements should be submitted in electronic version, preferably in Word or the provided PDF template.
-Candidates filing a handwritten statement will be charged an additional \$100 typesetting fee.
+- File your statement no later than 5 p.m., December 8, 2023.
+If you are filing for office during an extended nomination period, the deadline is 5 p.m., December 13, 2023. - Our office requires a check as payment for your statement, and it is required when filing your nomination documents. - If applicable to your candidacy you have the option to print your statement in multiple counties.
+Each county must receive payment directly from you. - Review your statement carefully and/or proofread with another person because you are not allowed to correct typos or mistakes after the close of the filing period. - If you choose to withdraw your statement you must do so by the close of business of the next working day after the close of the nomination period.
+Your check will be returned to you by mail or you may come to our office. - Candidate statements must be submitted in electronic version, preferably in Word.
+Candidates filing a handwritten statement will be charged an additional \$150 fee. - The cost of your statement is an estimate of the actual costs that may vary between elections depending on several factors.
+The estimated costs are listed on page 19 for each contest.